 - XN Liner Sealing System with no-hassle clamps and seals on the sides of the load zone to contain respirable dust and eliminate spillage

 - Warrior Impact Bed with a stiff, rigid frame and soft rubber bars to cushion and absorb impact on the conveyor belt during loading

-- Warrior Roll & Guide Support Bed with low-friction slider bars on the wing section and rollers in the center to create a seamless seal against spillage and silica dust in the load zone
+- Warrior Roll & Guide Support Bed with low-friction slider bars on the wing section and rollers in the center to create a seamless seal against spillage and dust in the load zone

 Efficient dust suppression further applies chemical-solution injections that reduce and even eliminate respirable dust.
 It also applies your own engineered system with premium support and technology.
-Our engineers can design, fabricate and install a custom solution for greater silica dust control from stockpiles to stackouts to transfer points.
+Our engineers can design, fabricate and install a custom solution for greater dust control from stockpiles to stackouts to transfer points.